An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: ACMS method

 \subsection{Solvability of local Helmholtz problems}

 The interface space $\VhG$ introduced below relies on the proper extension of functions defined on the interface $\Gamma$.
-The extension relies on the solvability of local Helmholtz problems with homogeneous Dirichlet conditions.
-Therefore, in the rest of the manuscript, we additionally assume the following: \begin{assumption} For all $j=1,\ldots,J$ and for all $i\in\NN$, let $\lambda_i^j\neq 1$. \end{assumption} \cref{ass:eig_not_zero} might be justified by suitably adapting the partition $\{\Oj\}_j$ and by a scaling argument.
-Next, we establish well-posedness of the local Helmholtz problems. \begin{lemma} For $\beta^j=\inf_{i\in\NN} \{ \myfrac{|\lambda_i^j-1|}{(\lambda_i^j+1)} \}>0$, the following estimates hold:
+The extension relies on the solvability of local Helmholtz problems with homogeneous Dirichlet boundary conditions.
+Therefore, in the rest of the manuscript, we additionally assume the following: \begin{assumption} For all $j=1,\ldots,J$ and for all $i\in\NN$, let $\lambda_i^j\neq 1$. \end{assumption} \cref{ass:eig_not_zero} might be justified by suitably adapting the partition $\{\Oj\}_j$ such that the spectrum of the corresponding differential operator in \cref{eq:bubble} does not include the value $1$: the eigenvalues $\lambda_i^j$ depend on the size of $\Oj$, and they grow if $\Oj$ is suitably made smaller, cf. \cref{eq:edge_eigs_behavior} for the corresponding scaling behavior of eigenvalues for one-dimensional eigenvalue problems.
+As noted in \Cref{sec:bubble_space}, the numbers $\lambda_i^j\omega^2$ are independent of $\omega$.
+Hence, the suitable adjustment of $\{\Oj\}$ that guarantees that \cref{ass:eig_not_zero} holds, depends on the frequency $\omega$.
+Similar assumptions have been used, e.g., in \cite[Assumption 4.2]{Freese2021} or \cite[Assumption 1]{ChenHouWang2023}, to guarantee coercivity of the local Helmholtz problems.
+Next, we establish well-posedness of the local Helmholtz problems under the conditions of \Cref{ass:eig_not_zero}. \begin{lemma} For $\beta^j=\inf_{i\in\NN} \{ \myfrac{|\lambda_i^j-1|}{(\lambda_i^j+1)} \}>0$, the following estimates hold: